danamlewis/OpenHumansDataTools/README.md

 **Preferences** - contains information about the preferences used within AndroidAPS.
 [See the AndroidAPS documentation on preferences](https://androidaps.readthedocs.io/en/latest/Configuration/Preferences.html) for more details about what each of those indicate and the available setting options.

+**TemporaryBasals** - contains information about temporary basal rates that have been set.

+**Treatments** - contains information about bolus calculations, boluses (manual or SMB), profile changes, etc.

 ## Tool #6: Pull ISF from device status